smithy-lang/smithy/docs/source-2.0/spec/service-types.rst

         $chanceOfRain
     }

-The `name` property of the :ref:`property-trait` is used to bind a member to the named property when the member name does not match a property name.
+The :ref:`property-trait` is used to bind a member to the named property when the member name does not match a property name.
 This is useful if the member name cannot be changed due backwards compatibility reasons, but resource property modeling is being added to your Smithy model.